 The Ravenswood Project comprises five granted exploration permits - Mt Leyshon EPM 18424, Cornishman EPM 18426, King Solomon EPM 18637, Charlie Creek EPM 25466 and Birthday Hills EPM 25467.
 The Ravenswood Project covers an area of 309 km2 and is located to the south and east of the regional centre of Charters Towers in north Queensland.
-The tenements at Ravenswood are subject to a farm-in agreement and joint venture with ActivEX Limited.
+The tenements at Ravenswood are subject to the Farm-in and Option Agreement with ActivEX Limited.